13alvone/ContradictionClipper/README.md

 2. Run the entire pipeline (download, transcribe, embed, detect contradictions, and compile montage):

                 ./contradiction_clipper.py --video_list urls.txt --transcribe --embed --detect --compile --top_n 20 --max_workers 4
+                # add --whisper-bin /path/to/whisper if the binary lives elsewhere

 The resulting video montage will be located in: